top of page

 Floor Levels

-• Vital before kitchen or wardrobe base cabinets are installed.
+• Verification is essential before kitchen or wardrobe base cabinets are installed.

 Window & Door Clearances

-• Prevents issues with shutter opening, curtain rods, or door architraves.
+• Prevent issues with shutter opening, curtain rods, or door architraves.

 False Ceiling Heights

-• Especially when working around ducting or concealed ACs.
+• This is especially important when working around ducting or concealed ACs.

-• Beam depths can affect lighting and fan placements.
+• Beam depths can affect lighting and fan placements significantly.

 Niches and Civil Modifications